Intelligent Process Automation (IPA): What exactly does it mean?

 Robotic Process Automation (RPA) performed by software robots has become a commonly utilised solution across industries.
 Today, Digital Workforce’s virtual workers are used by hundreds of organisations across the globe.
 This means in practice that as the virtual workers take over knowledge work routines human workers’ time is freed up for more value adding work.
 The next step is to grow the virtual worker’s intelligence and its ability to learn so that it can tackle more complicated assignments.

 Jukka Virkkunen and Heikki Länsisyrjä – two of the three Digital Workforce co-founders- sat in a conference room in the company’s Helsinki HQ.
 Despite their busy schedules, time was taken for an important discussion, Intelligent Processes Automation – IPA!

 What does IPA really mean?

-Heikki: The form of the solution, and what technologies are applied, depends entirely on the client’s business processes.
+Heikki: The form of the solution, and which technologies are applied, depends entirely on the client’s business processes.
 Within the IPA-repertory, there’s an entire ecosystem of technologies which need to be considered as parts of a bigger picture.
-By fitting different pieces together it’s possible to tailor just the right solution for any situation.
+By fitting different pieces together it’s possible to tailor the right solution for any situation.